JonathanWilbur/asn1-d/documentation/install.md

 ## Building

-In `build/scripts` there are three scripts you can use to build the library.
+In `build` there are three scripts you can use to build the library.
 All of the build scripts assume that you are using `dmd` and not `gdc` or any other D compiler.

 ### On POSIX-Compliant Machines (Linux, Mac OS X)

-Run `make -f ./build/scripts/posix.make` to build the static library, shared library, and all command-line tools.
+Run `make -f ./build/posix.make` to build the static library, shared library, and all command-line tools.

-Run `sudo make -f ./build/scripts/posix.make install` to install the shared library, command-line tools, and documentation.
+Run `sudo make -f ./build/posix.make install` to install the shared library, command-line tools, and documentation.

-Alternatively, you can run `./build/scripts/build.sh`.
+Alternatively, you can run `./build/build.sh`.
 If you get a permissions error, you need to set that file to be executable using the `chmod` command.

 ### Mac OS X App Bundle

-Create the Application Bundle by running `./build/scripts/mac.app.sh`.
-This will create `./build/packages/ASN.1 Tools.app`.
+Create the Application Bundle by running `./build/mac.app.sh`.
+This will create `./output/packages/ASN.1 Tools.app`.

 Then run